sgmurphy/wordpress-plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.2.5: Block POST requests that have a blank user-agent and referer.
-Prevent a work-around on multisite for login page hiding.
+* 5.2.6: Feature to remove the default readme and wp-config-sample, option to set the Cloudflare Turnstile CAPTCHA theme.
 Various tweaks, fixes and improvements.
 See changelog for full details.
 A recommended update for all.